masasakano/plain_text/.github/README.md

 Module {PlainText::Split} contains an instance method (and class method with the same name) {PlainText::Split#split_with_delimiter}, which is included in String in default.
-The method realises a reversible split of String with a delimiter of an arbitrary Regexp.
+The method realizes a reversible split of String with a delimiter of an arbitrary Regexp.

 In the standard String#split, the following is the result, when sent by a